Ulta Beauty: Don't underestimate the lipstick effect.

-We have determined that Ulta Beauty has a brand moat.
-We really do like the current management as well.
-Now let us look into the big five numbers in order to see if Ulta Beauty does live up to our requirements for a strong moat.
-In case you want an explanation about what the big five numbers are, you can have a look at "MY STRATEGY" on the website.
+I believe that Ulta Beauty has a brand moat.
+However, it is still too early to judge the management.
+Now let us investigate the numbers to see if Ulta Beauty lives up to our requirements for a strong moat.
+In case you want an explanation about what the numbers are, you can have a look at "MY STRATEGY" on the website.

-Another important thing to look into is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
-We do so by dividing the total long-term debt by current cash flow.
-Due how the pandemic has affected the business of Ulta Beauty, they needed to obtain some debt, which can be paid off in 9,1 years.
-However, it is based on their underwhelming results in 2021, where their net sales decreased by 16,8 %.
-Meaning, it isn't something I'm worried about for the time being as the U.S. is starting to open up again.
+Another important thing to investigate is debt, and we want to see if a business has a reasonable debt that can be paid off within 3 years.
+We do so by dividing the total long-term debt by earnings.
+However, it isn't possible to do the calculations on Ulta Beauty, as they have no debt.
+It is another great thing.

 All right, we have gone through the numbers, potential and risk regarding Ulta Beauty, and now it is time for us to calculate a price for Ulta Beauty.
-In order to calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
+To calculate price, we will need numbers that I have explained in the "MY STRATEGY" section of the website.
 I do not want to go through the whole calculation here.
-Due to the uncertainty of whole situation with the Covid-19 pandemic I decided not to use the current EPS, instead I decided to use a EPS of 10, which is much higher than the currently but is lower than the ones on 2018 and 2019.
-Estimated future EPS growth rate of 12 (Which is also a bit conservative based on estimates), Estimated future PE 24 (in this case we multiply our predicted growth rate with two, as this is lower than the historical highest P/E) and we already have the minimum acceptable return rate on 15 %.
-Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $184,325, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Ulta Beauty at price of $92,13 (or lower obviously), if we use the Margin of Safety price.
+Due to the uncertainty of whole situation with the Covid-19 pandemic I decided not to use the current EPS, instead I decided to use a EPS of 14, which is lower than fiscal 2022 of 17,98 but higher than fiscal 2020 of 12,96.
+Estimated future EPS growth rate of 12 (Ulta Beauty expects to grow EPS by low double digits), Estimated future PE 24 (in this case we multiply our predicted growth rate with two, as this is lower than the historical highest P/E) and we already have the minimum acceptable return rate on 15 %.
+Doing the calculations by using the formula I described in "MY STRATEGY" we come up with the sticker price (some call it fair value or intrinsic value) of $257,98, and we want to have a margin of safety on 50 % , so we will divide it by 2 meaning that we want to buy Ulta Beauty at price of $128,98 (or lower obviously), if we use the Margin of Safety price.

 Our second way to calculate a buy price is the TEN CAP price, which is also explained at "MY STRATEGY".
-In order to do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
-The operating Cash Flow last year was 810,36.
-The Capital Expenditures was 151,87, however once I studied their annual report I saw that it was only 96 of those that was used on maintenance, which is why we use that number.
-The Tax Provision was 55,25.
-We have 55,39 outstanding shares.
-Hence, the calculation will be like this: (1810,36 - 96 + 55,25) / 55,39 x 10 = $138,94 in TEN CAP price.
+To do so, we need some numbers from their financials, keep in mind that all numbers are in millions.
+The Operating Cash Flow last year was 1.059.
+The Capital Expenditures was 425, however once I studied their annual report, I saw that it was only 205 of those that was used on maintenance, which is why we use that number.
+The Tax Provision was 310.
+We have 54,482 outstanding shares.
+Hence, the calculation will be like this: (1810,36 - 96 + 55,25) / 55,39 x 10 = $214,0 in TEN CAP price.